Homeless Services Utilization (HSU) Dashboards

 Table 6: Permanent Housing Exit Rates

-The following table displays permanent housing exit rates by project type, household type, county, and year.
-The total number of exits each year used to calculate the permanent housing rates aligns with the totals presented in the figures and tables throughout.
-The blanks in the table indicate that there were no exits for that section during the year.
-A family household type includes people where at least one member of the household is under the age of 18.
-An individual household type includes people where no members of the household are under the age of 18, most people identified in this household type are single.
-The tooltip for each rate includes the total number of permanent housing exits for ease of reference.
-The data can be filtered by organization, project, or funding source.
+Highlights permanent housing exit rates by project type, household type, rural county, and fiscal year dating back to 2018.
+Blanks in the table indicate that there were no exits for that section.
+A family household contains at least one member that is under the age of 18 at entry.
+An individual household contains no members under the age of 18 at entry, most of these households are single individuals.
+The tooltip for each rate shows the raw count of permanent housing exits and total exits.

 Figure 11: Percentage of Total Exits by Destination Type, Percentage of Permanent Housing Exits by Destination Type

-This figure utilizes HUD’s System Performance Measure (SPM) 2 methodology to convey the extent to which people exiting to permanent housing return to homelessness.
-The total number of people exiting to permanent housing destinations two years prior to the year presented is displayed above the green bars, while the number of these people retaining housing or returning to homelessness after two years is presented within the green and red bars respectively.
-The figure’s default state displays data for all BTG.
+This figure utilizes HUD’s System Performance Measure recidivism methodology to show the extent to which people exiting to permanent housing return to homelessness.
+The total number of people exiting to permanent housing two years prior to the fiscal year presented is displayed above the green bars, while the number of those people retaining housing or returning to homelessness within two years is presented in the green and red bars respectively.
+The figure defaults to display data for BTG.
 Hovering over the bars produces a tooltip, identifying retention and recidivism rates based on what is filtered.
-Filters include organization, county, project type, project name, funding source, family or individual, or veteran status.

 HMIS HELP DESK HOURS